rchuaml/supermarket-queue/README.md

 - `customers`: An array of positive integers.
 Each integer represents a customer, and its value is how long they require to check out.
 - `n`: The number of self-checkout counters in the supermarket.

-You can assume the following:

-- There is only a single queue to use the counters.
-- The order of the queue will never change.
-- The person at the front of the queue proceeds to a counter as soon as it becomes free with no lag time.

 Here are some examples:

 ```js